kyeno/gemlink/doc/shield-coinbase.md

     z_shieldcoinbase fromaddress toaddress (fee) (limit)

-The default fee is 0.0010000 GEM and the default limit on the maximum number of UTXOs to shield is 50.
+The default fee is 0.0010000 GLINK and the default limit on the maximum number of UTXOs to shield is 50.

 ## Examples